 - 6 oz bittersweet chocolate , cut into chunks

 - 12 cups 1 inch cubes of brioche (challah as per the original recipe)

 - 4 tbsp (1/2 stick) unsalted butter, melted

 - 3 tbsp sugar

-- Having shown that the original recipe feeds 10, and that I found it rich (in a good way), this recipe is easily cut in half and placed in the appropriate baking dish.
+Having shown that the original recipe feeds 10, and that I found it rich (in a good way), this recipe is easily cut in half and placed in the appropriat baking dish.

 Adapted from Sunday Suppers by Karen Mordechai